Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 A warm concrete floor on the ground contains the following components and stages of work:

-3. Then a pillow of gravel or crushed stone is installed on the sand.
+3. Then a bed of gravel or crushed stone is installed on the sand.
 It is this area that prevents the rise of groundwater, in addition, it additionally levels the surface.
 The thickness of the filler layer is about eight centimeters.

 Concrete floor in a house on the ground: advantages and disadvantages of arrangement